Sophy Ridge on Sunday: Format

 Prime Minister Theresa May was a guest on the first programme.
 The show has its own graphics, and normally comes from the Sky News Glass Box Studio (Studio 21) in Sky Central.
 During party conference season, the show is broadcast from the UK's major party conferences.
 Niall Paterson is usually the relief presenter.

 The show features a paper review with two reviewers, and normally includes two interview guests.

 Viewing figures

 The 18 November 2018 episode, with Prime Minister Theresa May and Leader of the Opposition Jeremy Corbyn, had 187,400 viewers according to BARB.
-The show averages around 130,000 viewers.

 Murnaghan

 Previously, a similar programme called Murnaghan, with Dermot Murnaghan, was broadcast in the 10:00am Sunday slot.
 In 2017 Murnaghan moved to present Sky News Tonight.